Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface/u-lecturer-interface-24-navigate-course.md

 At least one course is created.
 The tester is on the view of the course (`/courses/<course-id>`) and sees the input options of a course.
-Some tab of the sidebar is focused.
+A sidebar tab is focused.

 ## Postcondition